learn more

 This may look like creating a safe and nonjudgmental space for you to share your experiences, help you identify their connections to the patterns you feel stuck in and understand what your primary triggering sources are.
 This knowledge can empower you to connect more with yourself and the needs you still have unmet.
 Our trauma-informed therapists will work with you to take action steps towards meeting these needs by utilizing mind/body connection techniques, Eye Movement Desensitization and Reprocessing (EMDR), grounding skills, inner child connection, and/or cognitive reprocessing.

-Our trauma-informed therapists also recognize the impact trauma has throughout generations of a family or community as well as on cultural, systemic, and institutional levels.
+Additionally, our trauma-informed therapists recognize the role of generational trauma (the inherited impact trauma has throughout generations of a family), community as well as on cultural, systemic, and institutional levels.
 We recognize that trauma impacts each person differently due to the intersecting identities and experiences they hold.
 We honor this for each individual and are committed to naming and addressing the societal and cultural traumas experienced by many, integrating this into your individual healing journey.

 Leslie Trentham